Hyundai Motor family succeeds at Glovis stake sale on second attempt

-SEOUL Hyundai Motor Co's chairman and his son sold $1.1 billion worth of shares in logistics firm Hyundai Glovis Co Ltd, finding success in their second attempt at a sale after committing to a long lock-up period for their remaining stakes and slashing the price.
+SEOUL Hyundai Motor Co's (005380.KS) chairman and his son sold $1.1 billion (£717 million) worth of shares in logistics firm Hyundai Glovis Co Ltd (086280.KS), finding success in their second attempt at a sale after committing to a long lock-up period for their remaining stakes and slashing the price.

 Chairman Chung Mong-koo and son Chung Eui-sun had sought to sell 13 percent of the affiliate to comply with new antitrust rules.